rust-lang/rfcs/text/0000-compiler-major-change-process.md

 * fixing an ICE or tweaking diagnostics
 * renaming "less widely used" methods

+## When should Major Change Proposals be closed?

+Major Change Proposals can be closed:

+* by the author, if they have lost interest in pursuing it.
+* by a team lead or expert, if there are strong objections from key members of the team that don't look likely to be overcome.
+* by folks doing triage, if there have been three months of inactivity.
+In this case, people should feel free to re-open the issue if they would like to "rejuvenate" it.

 # Template for major change proposals

 [major change template]: #Template-for-major-change-proposals